isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-acrylic-paint-from-canvas/index.md

 ###  a.
 Spot Cleaning

 Prepare acrylic cleaning solvent and put it in a bottle or spray can.
 Gently, spray or rub over the acrylic painted area on the canvas.
 Leave to quench fo0r 5 to 10 minutes (for thick layers) before stripping or wiping the stain.
-Alternatively, you can dip the section with [acrylic paint for professional artists](https://pestpolicy.com/best-acrylic-paint-for-professional-artists/) in a paint remover and scrape off using a knife or scalpel.
+Alternatively, you can dip the section with [acrylic paint for professional artists](https://pestpolicy.com/best-acrylic-paint-for-professional-artists/)in a paint remover and scrape off using a knife or scalpel.

 You must be very precise when carrying out spot cleaning since the paint remover may affect the marginal areas.
 Further, you should rinse the spot area with soap and clean water to eliminate acrylic paint remover residuals.